English Language Resources

 Would you like to improve your English?
 You can create plenty of opportunities to improve your English skills on your own.
 Here are some ideas to get you started.

 Starting a conversation There are a number of ways to start a conversation.
-Choose the one that is most appropriate to the situation and comfortable for you.
+You could find a classmate or neighbor in your residence hall and strike up a conversation!
+Choose a method below (or create one of your own) that is appropriate to the situation and comfortable for you.
 Here are some proven conversation starters:

 Give a compliment